stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 The built-in _print()_ statement is convenient for adding debugging information, but you should include logging in your scripts and applications.
 Use the [logging](https://docs.python.org/3/library/logging.html#logrecord-attributes) module in the standard library, or a third-party logging module.

-### Use the TOML Format for Configuration
+### File Formats: TOML for Configuration & JSON for Data

 Use [TOML](https://toml.io/) for data files that must be written or edited by human beings.
 Use the JSON format for data that is transferred between computer programs.
-Avoid using the INI or YAML formats.
+If neither of these are suitable, consider using [KDL](https://kdl.dev/), which is an emerging standard.

+Current versions of Python include support for reading and creating JSON.
 Python 3.11 and above include _tomllib_ to read the TOML format.
-Use [tomli](https://pypi.org/project/tomli/) to add support for reading TOML to applications that run on older versions of Python.
+If your Python software will generate TOML, you need to add [Tomli-W](https://pypi.org/project/tomli-w/) to your project.

-If your Python software needs to generate TOML, add [Tomli-W](https://pypi.org/project/tomli-w/).
+Avoid using the INI or YAML formats for new projects.
+These formats are more difficult to validate with software, and human errors are also more likely.

 > [PEP 680 - tomllib: Support for Parsing TOML in the Standard Library](https://peps.python.org/pep-0680/) explains why TOML is now included with Python.